 After you hit withdraw, you'll need to enter your password, and then they'll send you a confirmation email.

-The same thing goes for Dogecoin, but the withdrawal limit is $3 (30,000 coins) and you'll need a Dogecoin wallet address instead.
+The same thing goes for Dogecoin, Litecoin, and Dash, but the withdrawal limit on those coins is $3 (30,000 coins) and you'll need a wallet address for those specific coins.

 Warning: Make sure to use the correct wallet address.
 If you cash out with the wrong address there is no way to get your money back!